partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 - `driver` A program which executes `commands` in a `test script` and sends `commands` to a `car` to execute the tests contained within.
-- `car` A program with an embedded implementation of \SqlName that accepts `commands` from the `driver` for the purpose of testing \SqlName.
+- `car` A program with an embedded implementation of PartiQL that accepts `commands` from the `driver` for the purpose of testing PartiQL.
 - `test script` A file containing zero or more `commands`.
 - `command` An element of a `test script` which specifies an action to be taken such as execute SQL and verify the result, or set defaults for `compile options` and `environment`.  `Commands` do not exist outside of `test scripts`.
 - `command validation rule` A rule used by the `driver` to determine if a `command` is valid and can be executed.
     - If any `command` in a `test script` fails validation, the `driver` reports an error and no tests are executed.
 - `test` A command that specifies:
-    - \SqlName query to be executed
+    - PartiQL query to be executed
     - A snippet of Ion which is the expected result which may be:
         - Ion
         - An error code and expected property value (line, column, etc).